Adam Smith (Washington politician): Foreign affairs

 On December 16, 2010, Smith defeated Silvestre Reyes and Loretta Sanchez to become the Ranking Member of the House Armed Services Committee after Chairman Ike Skelton was defeated for reelection.
 In the first round, Sanchez and Smith earned 64 votes, and Reyes earned 53.
 In the runoff, Smith defeated Sanchez by 11 votes.

 In 2011, recognized for his work in fighting global poverty, Smith became only the second member of Congress selected for the Borgen Project's board of directors.
 The same year, he argued against cuts that could "jeopardize our national security" and leave the U.S. "more vulnerable to nuclear terrorism".

 In 2001, Congress passed the Authorization for Use of Military Force (AUMF), which gave the president authority to use "all necessary and appropriate force" against those who committed and aided the September 11 attacks.
 While this power has been rarely used to detain persons in the U.S., Smith introduced a bill to ensure that anyone detained on U.S. soil under the AUMF has access to due process and the federal court system.
 The bill also prohibits military commissions and indefinite detention for people detained in the U.S. and would ensure the detainees constitutional rights.

 Smith and Representative Mac Thornberry co-sponsored an amendment to the fiscal 2013 defense spending bill reversing previous bans on disseminating Defense and State Department propaganda in the U.S., reversing the Smith–Mundt Act of 1948 and the Foreign Relations Authorization Act of 1987, designed to protect U.S. audiences from government misinformation campaigns.
 The bill passed on May 18, 2012, 299 to 120.

-Smith, concerned about the 2021 withdrawal from Afghanistan, tried to contact Joe Biden in advance, without success; however, he did get a call from Biden after he criticised the Afghanistan withdrawal—the only one he got from Biden in four years.
+Smith, concerned about the 2021 withdrawal from Afghanistan, tried to contact Joe Biden in advance, without success; however, he did get a call from Biden after he criticized the Afghanistan withdrawal—the only one he got from Biden in four years.

+In November of 2023, Representative Smith's house was vandalized with spray paint by individuals advocating for cease fire in Israel and Gaza.

 In September 2025, a bipartisan delegation led by Smith visited China and met with Premier of China Li Qiang on September 21.
 This marked the first visit to China by a U.S. House of Representatives delegation since 2019.